MicrosoftDocs/defender-docs/defender-xdr/mto-tenants.md

 # Manage tenants in Microsoft Defender XDR

-Add or remove tenants from the settings page in multi-tenant management from the Microsoft Defender portal.
+Add or remove tenants from the settings page in multitenant management from the Microsoft Defender portal.

 ## View the tenants page